vpiresc/health-search/README.md

 ![](https://github.com/vpiresc/health-search/blob/main/images/health-providers-high-level-design.png)

 This is a list of health providers.
-You can search for a health provider by text, and the list will be filtered accordingly.
+You can search for a health provider name by text, and the list will be filtered accordingly.

 ## Technical Details
 - The project follows the clean architecture, so It is organized into `Domain`, `Data`, and `Presentation` layers.
 The app is built using Swift and SwiftUI for the views, following the `Model-View-ViewModel`(MVVM) design pattern.
 This architectural choice enhances separation of concerns and facilitates testability.